pkibbey/pkibbey.github.io/src/content/blog/ai-engineering.md

 ---
-title: 'The Future of AI Engineering'
+title: Engineering Intelligence
-subtitle: 'Building Intelligent Systems at Scale'
+subtitle: Building Intelligent Systems at Scale
 description: >-
   Exploring the challenges and best practices in building production-ready AI systems that can scale effectively.